 In the wild tropical forests, the pinnatipartita can grow as high as a whopping 66ft.
 However, while indoors the pinnatipartita has a maximum height of 6ft.

-It features big dark green leaves that are spaced in slits in the middle or feather-like and when compared with the availability of other Monstera species, they are quite hard to find.
+It features big dark green leaves that are spaced in slits in the middle or feather-like

 10. Rhaphidophora Tetrasperma

-Its leaves are dark green and the fenestrations on them are just a little larger than the frustrations on a typical Monstera plant.
+Its leaves are dark green and the fenestrations on them are just a little larger than the frustrations on a typical Monstera plant